 In 1901, Richard Wetherill homesteaded land in Chaco Canyon that included Pueblo Bonito, Pueblo Del Arroyo, and Chetro Ketl.
 Wetherill operated a trading post at Pueblo Bonito until 1910.
 During an argument over a horse, a Navajo killed him.
-Wetherill is buried in a small cemetery near Pueblo Bonito.
+Wetherill is buried near Pueblo Bonito.

 There have been many requests for copies of pictures from the website.
 The best website pictures, and others from Jackson Hole, Yellowstone, and Star Valley, Wyoming, have been put on a CD.
 The pictures make beautiful screensavers, or can be used as a slide show in Windows XP.
 When ordering Mountains of Stone, request the CD and I will send it free with the book.
 The Winds of Change CD contains different pictures than those on the Mountains of Stone CD.
 To view a representative sample of the pictures on the CDs, click on…